Boynton Beach, Florida: History

+Several developments also brought a substantial economic boost to Boynton Beach in the 1980s.
+First, Motorola opened a new paging plant in the city in 1983, although the complex closed in 2004, about 10 years after its peak, when the facility employed roughly 3,500 people.
+Next, the Boynton Beach Mall and Quantum Corporate Park opened in 1985 and 1988, respectively.
+Additionally, Tri-Rail began operating in 1989, opening its station in Boynton Beach in December of that year.
+Each of these factors attracted more businesses to the area and generated rapid population increases in the city's western suburbs.

 Hurricane Wilma struck Boynton Beach on October 24, 2005, causing widespread damage to homes and businesses.
 In 2006, the city government authorized the demolition of the historic Seaboard rail station, which had survived intact in private hands since passenger service to the station halted in 1971.

-On March 8 2022, Ty Penserga was elected mayor of Boynton Beach in Florida, making him the first openly gay mayor of the city as well as the first out LGBTQ Asian American mayor elected in Florida state history.
-A high school biology and chemistry teacher, Penserga was sworn into office by State Attorney Dave Aronberg.
+In September 2021, Boynton Beach became the first city to support the Plant Based Treaty to encourage global policymakers to address the supposed climate impacts of animal agriculture.
+On March 8, 2022, Ty Penserga was elected mayor of Boynton Beach in Florida, making him the first openly gay mayor of the city, as well as the first out LGBTQ Asian American mayor elected in Florida state history.
+A high-school biology and chemistry teacher, Penserga was sworn into office by State Attorney Dave Aronberg.

 Crime

-2006 saw an increase in gang-related violent crime.
-This mirrored a similar increase across Palm Beach County.
-A gang-related shooting that resulted in a death at the city's popular Boynton Beach Mall on Christmas Eve of 2006 caught the national attention on many news networks, such as CBS.
-There were ten known operating gangs in the city as of 2007, according to police, including the notorious South Florida Haitian Zoe Pound gang.
-As of 2009, countywide gang violence had fallen three percent.

-On January 27, 2012, Mayor Jose Rodriguez was suspended from office by the state governor for trying to influence a police investigation into his personal affairs.

-The crime rate started decreasing in 2017 and hit its lowest number in 20 years in 2020.
-According to the Florida Department of Law Enforcement's 2020 Annual Crime Report, the total crime rate decreased by 28 percent in the city compared to 2019 and 64 percent compared to 2001.
-Violent crime, which includes murder, rape, robbery and aggravated assault, decreased 8.5 percent.
-Property crime, which includes burglary, larceny and motor vehicle theft, dropped by 32.2 percent.
-Florida’s total crime volume dropped 14.1 percent compared to 2019.

-Boynton Beach Police Chief Michael G. Gregory attributed the decrease to focused efforts, an all-hands-on-deck approach and "using a multitude of tactics and crime fighting strategies that are constantly evolving based on crime patterns".
+The crime rate started decreasing in 2017 and attained its lowest number in 20 years in 2020.
+According to the Florida Department of Law Enforcement's 2020 Annual Crime Report, the total crime rate decreased by 28% in the city compared to 2019 and 64% compared to 2001.
+Violent crime, which includes murder, rape, robbery, and aggravated assault, decreased 8.5%.
+Property crime, which includes burglary, larceny, and motor-vehicle theft, dropped by 32.2%.
+Florida's total crime volume dropped 14.1% compared to 2019.
+Boynton Beach Police Chief Michael G. Gregory attributed the decrease to focused efforts, an all-hands-on-deck approach, and "using a multitude of tactics and crime-fighting strategies that are constantly evolving based on crime patterns".